- - - - - - - - - - -

 What is a man?
 Are all persons born with immortal souls in them, or do only the saved put on immortality at the resurrection?
 Is a person a three part being, an animal body with both a soul and a spirit that will live after the body is dead?
 This is one of the most important questions of all time.
 It has more influence on our conception of our nature, our view of life in this world, and our view of life after death than any other question.

-Soul in the Old Testament is translated from nehphesh, Strong’s Hebrew word #5315—“a breathing creature” A study of the way it is translated in the King James Version, and how other translations differ greatly from the King James reveals facts that are far different than the belief of most about what a soul is, and facts that many will find upsetting.
-Nehphesh is used in the Old Testament about 870 times and is translated soul only about 473 times in the King James Version, but in the New International Version (2010 updated version) only 72 out about 870 times it is used.
+Soul in the Old Testament is translated from nehphesh, Strong’s Hebrew word #5315–“a breathing creature.”
+A study of the way it is translated in the King James Version, and how other translations differ greatly from the King James reveals facts that are far different than the belief of most about what a soul is, and facts that many will find upsetting.
+The Hebrew word “nehphesh” is used in the Old Testament about 870 times and is translated soul only about 473 times in the King James Version, but in the New International Version (2010-2011 updated version) only 72 out about 870 times nehphesh is used.